Capbreton tourism & sightseeing

 Visit Capbreton (Aquitaine, France)

-If you love seafood, then this is unquestionably one of the best places to visit in France.
-It’s income has traditionally been netted from the fruits of the sea, and it’s noted as one of the best places to eat fresh fish and seafood.
-Perhaps it’s the Gauf, a deep water crevice extending to over 1000 meters below sea level, or just the fresh ocean current that delivers this exotic mix of sea fruit, but ultimately for me, it’s the restaurants that cook and serve it – it’s superb, and a plate of fruit de mer is a brilliant reminder of your visit.
+...perhaps it’s the Gauf, a deep water crevice extending to over 1000 meters below sea level or just the fresh ocean current that delivers this exotic mix of sea fruit, but ultimately for me it’s the freshness of the produce and the skills of the restaurants that cook and serve it.
+It’s superb, and a plate of 'fruit de mer' (seafood) is a brilliant reminder of your visit.

-Nowadays, Capbreton is set up for the tourist market, but not like Newquay or Brighton… yes there are surf shops, designer labels and sunglasses, yes of course you can buy buckets, fishing nets and coral jewellery, but the focus is on the sea, the waves, the sunsets, the brilliant weather and the lifestyle that calls itself… Capbreton.
+Nowadays, Capbreton is set up for the tourist market, but not like Newquay or Brighton… yes, there are surf shops, designer labels and sunglasses and yes of course you can buy buckets, fishing nets and coral jewellery, but the focus is on the sea, the waves, the sunsets, the brilliant weather and the lifestyle that calls itself… Capbreton.

-It’s where the “French” go to holiday, and it’s a well kept secret, lapped by the channel – the area is clean and unspoilt, with a timeless charm.
-For the children there are miles upon miles of sandy beaches, though watch for the strong current, there are ice-cream shops that sell every flavour they could have imagined, there are rock-pools, with the opportunity to net your own Oysters and of course there’s the sand… and there’s lots of it.
+It’s where the French go on holiday and it’s a well kept secret, lapped by the channel.
+The area is clean and unspoilt with a timeless charm.
+For the children there are miles upon miles of sandy beaches, though watch out for the strong current.
+There are ice-cream shops that sell every flavour you could imagine, there are rock-pools with the opportunity to net your own oysters, and of course there’s the sand… and there’s lots of it.

 Capbreton is divided into two parts.
-To the north, there is the port centre, with your usual suspects… the Surf Shacks and the bucket and spade vendors, you’ll find sandwiches that cost the earth, and well meaning restaurants serving this mornings catch at an overinflated price.
-You’ll find obstacle courses for the fitness enthusiasts, playgrounds for the under 10’s and hairdressers and boutiques for the glamorous that shop!
+To the north, there is the port centre, with your usual suspects… the Surf Shacks and the bucket and spade vendors, sandwiches that cost the earth and well meaning restaurants serving this mornings catch at overinflated prices.
+You’ll find obstacle courses for fitness enthusiasts, playgrounds for the under 10’s and hairdressers and boutiques for the glamorous that shop!

-Bypass these, and you’ll find a quaint harbour beach where you’ll revisit your childhood, finding treasures in the rock pools and shoals of miniature fry ready to be snapped up by your infants.
-You’ll discover crabs of every colour, and pick fresh oysters from the rocks if no one beats you to it!
+Continue passed these and you’ll find a quaint harbour beach where you can revisit your childhood, finding treasures in the rock pools and shoals of miniature fry ready to be snapped up by your infants.
+You’ll discover crabs of every colour and pick fresh oysters from the rocks if no one beats you to it!
 It’s the place of childhood dreams as you play pirate on the jetty and scrape the sand from your toes!

 All this – and Capbreton is not crowded!
-I don’t know why you’ll not queue for a pedalo, or stand for hours in an ice cream shop that’s blearing out the latest techno craze, but you’ll find like minded people there to lap up the atmosphere!
+I don’t know why you wont need to queue for a pedalo or stand for hours in an ice cream shop that’s blaring out the latest techno craze, but instead you’ll find like-minded people there to lap up the atmosphere!

-Slightly downstream, and usually after lunch, you’ll find the Grand Plage… a luxuriously long beach with the odd parasol but not a wind break insight, not a German towel, and no blaring music, and no rubbish!
-You have the choice of joining the throngs of French tourists, or walking down the beach to find a deserted spot.
+Slightly downstream, and usually after lunch, you can visit the Grand Plage.
+This is a luxuriously long beach with the odd parasol but not a wind break in sight, not a German towel, and no loud music and no rubbish!
+You have the choice of joining the throngs of French tourists, or walking further along the beach to find a deserted spot.
 The beach at Cap Breton is one of the cleanest in Europe, the sea is like a clear jewel, and the surf is great.